GenomiqueENS/toulligQC/README.md

 - The information about ToulligQC execution
 - The environment variables
 - Full statistics are provided for complementary analyses if needed : The information by modules is retained in a key-value form, the prefix of a key being the report data file id of the module
-- The nucleotide rate per read or per read and per barcode if FastQ files have been processed
+- The nucleotide rate per read

 Organised in a output directory  like this :